 - SPDR Lehman Short Term Municipal Bond ETF (SHM)

-Intermediate-Term Municipal Bonds
+Intermediate-Term Municipal Bond ETFs

 Intermediate-term municipal bonds, which are those that mature within two to ten years, are somewhat more sensitive to movements in prevailing interest rates, and are therefore considered to be higher-risk than shorter-term issues.
 The trade-off?
 You’ll be compensated for this added risk through higher yields.